nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 <li>Async, eventual consistent</li>
 <li>Replicas can be promoted to own DB</li>
 <li>Must update connection string to leverage RR</li>
-<li>Use case &gt; create new RDS RR with Async replication to divert additional reads so<br>
-main application will be unaffected</li>
+<li>Use case &gt; create new RDS RR with Async replication to divert additional reads so main application will be unaffected</li>
 <li>RR used for Select Query only</li>
 <li>If RR within same region, no charges else for cross region have to pay</li>
 </ul>